relision/elipp/README.md

 LICENSE file).

-The original Elision project source was donated to Oak Ridge National Laboratory for use in their Hyperion system, but this code has //not// been donated and is not for such use.
+The original Elision project source was donated to Oak Ridge National Laboratory for use in their Hyperion system, but this code has **not** been donated and is not for such use.

 So that's it.